 About two years ago, I started educating myself on the business of blogging.
 I was already spending so much time doing something that I loved, and I figured it was time to explore monetizing strategies.
 My plan was to put my earnings back into the blog if needed.

-After consuming as much information as I could on the subject, I was amazed at all the things I didn’t know about blogging.
+After consuming as much information as I could on the subject, I was amazed at all the things I didn’t know.
 After a while, I began to think: ‘I’m actually trained to teach people, and I do that in the classroom all the time.’

 Blog With Kim came from my love of teaching.
 I wanted to expand my platform and helping other bloggers was the perfect way to do that.
 I teach the essentials of blogging, from “How to Start A Blog” to “Revive Your Instagram” to “Affiliate Marketing 101.”

 I spend between 20 to 35 hours a week on Naturally Fashionable and Blogging With Kim.

 My usual day-to-day involves waking up at 5 a.m. to be at work at 7:30 a.m.
 I don’t blog in the morning because I’m not a morning person, but sometimes I’ll take the last 10 minutes of my classroom planning period to look at the schedule of my blog and see what I need to do later in the day.
 During lunch, I do my social media promotion.

 Then after school, my husband and I will go to dinner, and the rest of the night is me working on my computer from 6 p.m. to about 10 p.m. — and sometimes 2 a.m. if I have a deadline.
 It’s an ongoing joke with my husband that I basically work all day and night, but he supports me and knows I’m building something.
 He even helps me with my photo shoots for the blog and my YouTube videos, which we do on the weekends.